 page.
 Per-distro instructions (Debian/Ubuntu apt,

-RHEL/Fedora dnf, container images, macOS, Windows) are maintained upstream.
+RHEL/Fedora dnf, macOS, Windows) are maintained upstream.

 Write the Vector config